kuralme/Quadrotor_testbed/README.md

 # Quadrotor_testbed
 My Bsc graduation project

 The purpose of the project was angle control of a stationary 4-DOF (non-hovering) quadrotor system.
 The main system runs on an STM32F7 mc board, running C real-time executing sensor communication, motor speed (PWM) and the PID algorithms.
-The PID constants were tuned empirically (via manual tuning method).
-Reference angle is given from a joystick with running python-ROS script externally from another pc.
-The body frame is majorly made of makeblock mechanical parts
+Heuristic approach (via trial-error method) was taken to tune the PID constants.
+The reference angle was given from a joystick with running python-ROS script externally from another pc.
+The body frame was majorly made of makeblock mechanical parts

 <p align="center">
  <img src="./aero.jpg" scale=".5">